WiseCthaeh/WebScraping/README.md

 # WebScraping
-Several codes for data scraping, mainly in Etherscan and Reddit
+Several codes for data scraping in Reddit and Coinmetrics

 # reddit_pmaw
 Uses pmaw library to scrape comments and subissions from a specific subreddit